vu-omegapoint/pos-api/README.md

 ### Initial setup

+## Getting Started

+### Initial setup

+1. Run `npm install` to install all packages.
+1. Run `npx prisma migrate dev` to create local database file up to the latest migration.
+1. Tweak `.env` file if any adjustments of the preconfigured settings are wanted.
 1. Run `npm install` to install all packages.
 1. Run `npx prisma migrate dev` to create local database file up to the latest migration.
 1. Tweak `.env` file if any adjustments of the preconfigured settings are wanted.